59. Just Breed (Random House, 1992 in Japan)

 55. Mega Man 6 (Capcom, 1993)

-Considered one of the weaker entries on the platform by a lot of fans, Mega Man 6 certainly showed signs of being rushed; it came out late in the system's life and Nintendo, in the role of producing this title, was clearly banking on it being a send-off game; the level quality and challenge definitely suffered as a result.
+Considered one of the weaker entries on the platform by a lot of fans, Mega Man 6 certainly showed signs of being rushed.
+It came out late in the system's life and Nintendo, in the role of producing this title, was clearly banking on it being a send-off game for the soon-to-be-retired NES; the level quality and challenge definitely suffered as a result.
 However, it did also have some unique quirks to set it apart.
 Instead of calling in Rush, you now morph with him into two forms - Rush Power (which can smash through walls and deal damage with short-ranged punches) and Rush Jet (serving as a jetpack that allows flight for short distances).
 It also had some great music as per series norm, proving that if nothing else, Capcom was striving to make it memorable if not one of the best.
 It's a ton of fun to play in spite of its faults, and hey, classic Mega Man at his weakest is still better than most game franchises at their best.

 54. Willow (Capcom, 1989)